 • Assistance with community resources

-<br>Benefits of Caregiver Counseling
+Benefits of Caregiver Counseling

 Counseling can help reduce stress and anxiety by providing knowledge on the progression of the condition and an understanding of the prospective changes to come.
-Counseling also allows family members to express their feelings and work toward an acceptance of the condition.
-The quality of life of people living with dementia can be significantly improved when family caregivers meet with a counselor.
+Research shows the quality of life for people living with dementia can be significantly improved when family caregivers meet with a counselor.

-Sessions with our licensed clinical social workers are:
+Sessions with our social workers are:

 • 45-50 minutes

-• Available in person and through telehealth
+• Available in person or through telehealth

 • Accepted by most insurances